 Saudi Aramco and Saudi Arabia's Economy

 Saudi Arabia's largest company is the Saudi Arabia Oil Company, known unofficially as Saudi Aramco.
 While the company has an estimated value of around $1.74 trillion in 2020, making it the world's most valuable company, it's state-owned and inaccessible to investors.
 However, there are many publicly traded companies forming an auxiliary market for petrol supplies.

 Despite the oil industry's dominance, the Saudi government is actively trying to diversify its economy and promote growth through privatization.
 Industries like electricity and telecommunications are already being privatized, while new "economic cities" are being designed to encourage new developments outside of the energy industry.

 In May of 2012, the country also announced that it would be entering the alternative energy industry in a very big way.
 The government hopes to create up to 15,000 jobs over the next decade by focusing on solar energy from both solar panel manufacturing and solar farm operation angles.

-Pros & Cons of Investing in Saudi Arabia
+Pros and Cons of Investing in Saudi Arabia

 Saudi Arabia represents a very attractive investment destination when energy prices are on the rise.
 But some investors question the long-term sustainability of the country's economy given its dependence on a limited resource like crude oil.
 Whether or not the government's diversification into other industries will work out remains to be seen.
 Benefits to investing in Saudi Arabia include:

 - Significant Capital to Spend: Saudi Arabia regularly runs strong account surpluses thanks to its significant crude oil revenues, which gives the government funds to spend on economic development programs to stimulate the economy further.